nilsmeyer/ansible-debootstrap/README.md

 * **Encryption**: Encrypt partitions and hard drives with a pre-shared key (it is strongly suggested you use ansible-vault here)
 * **ZFS** is supported, even/especially as a root device
-* Pre-select packages to be installed, also supports using PPA on linux
-* Place SSH keys for your users
-* Will create new, stronger SSH Host Keys

 ## Limitations
 * You can't have the same names for ZFS pools and crypto devices